Preparing For Your First Appointment

 Many of the forms you may need for your visit can be found on our patient portal after your first appointment.

 Insurance, Healthcare Savings Accounts (HSA’s), cash, check and all major credit cards accepted for payment.
-Patients recieve monthly statements in the mail that outline account activity and balances.
+Patients receive monthly statements in the mail that outline account activity and balances.
 There are many payment options including:

 You may hand your payment to the receptionist or your clinician if you choose.
 Cash, check, or credit card is accepted (Visa, MasterCard, or Discover)